Noise-induced shallow circuits and absence of barren plateaus: Introduction

 In our work, we show how non-unital noise leads to strikingly different conclusions than unital noise (e.g., depolarizing) in the context of barren plateaus.
-We prove that parametrized quantum circuits made by $2$-qubit gates (each of them being drawn from a $2$-design) do not exhibit exponential cost function concentration at any depth, and that the gates in the last $O(\log(n))$ layers of the circuit are (the only) trainable, implying absence of barren plateaus.
+We prove that parametrized quantum circuits made by $2$-qubit gates (each of them being drawn from a $2$ -design) do not exhibit exponential cost function concentration at any depth, and that the gates in the last $O(\log(n))$ layers of the circuit are (the only) trainable, implying absence of barren plateaus.
 In contrast, in the depolarizing noise case, no gates are trainable for sufficiently deep circuits~\cite{nibp}, implying exponential cost function concentration and the onset of barren plateaus.
 In other contexts, it has been pointed out how non-unital noise can lead to drastically different conclusions compared to unital noise.
-For example, in the context of fault-tolerant quantum computation, it was shown~\cite{refrigerator} that while in the non-unital noise scenario quantum computation is possible up to $O(\exp(n))$ depth without the need for introducing \emph{fresh} ancillary qubits, in the depolarizing noise scenario the same is possible only up to $O(\log(n))$ depth~\cite{aharonov1996limitations,DanielPaper}, or in the case of dephasing noise only up to $O(\mathrm{poly}(n))$ depth.
-Moreover, Ref.~\cite{fefferman2023effect} showed how existing easiness and hardness proofs~\cite{CharactGOOGLE,Deshpande22,Harrow_2023} of random circuit sampling break down, under non-unital noise, because the output distribution of the circuit is not `flat enough'---or in more technical terms, it does not `anticoncentrate'~\cite{dalzell2022random}.
+For example, in the context of fault-tolerant quantum computation, it was shown~\cite{refrigerator} that while in the non-unital noise scenario quantum computation is possible up to $\exp(O(n))$ depth without the need for introducing \emph{fresh} auxiliary qubits, in the depolarizing noise scenario the same is possible only up to $O(\log(n))$ depth~\cite{aharonov1996limitations,DanielPaper}, or in the case of dephasing noise only up to $O(\mathrm{poly}(n))$ depth.
+Moreover, Ref.~\cite{fefferman2023effect} showed how existing easiness and hardness proofs~\cite{CharactGOOGLE,Deshpande_2022,Harrow_2023} of random circuit sampling break down, under non-unital noise, because the output distribution of the circuit is not `flat enough'---or in more technical terms, it does not `anticoncentrate'~\cite{dalzell2022random}.
+Additionally, various studies from the many-body physics literature have explored the behavior of entanglement in noisy quantum circuits under different types of noise~\cite{Liu_2023,Liu_2024,liu2024noiseinducedphasetransitionshybrid}.